Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 through pain, disheartening, or whatever means are employed, the character is considered out of the battle.

+### Regaining Endurance

+A full day of rest—without dangerous interruption—will allow an Exalt to regain their Endurance.

+However, an Exalt’s life is dangerous, and they may not have the luxury of a full day’s rest.
+In this case, they regain (Essence) Endurance every hour since the last combat scene.

 ### Defeat

 Characters who are knocked out of battle are typically not dead—they are